-- We have experienced rapid subscription revenue growth in recent periods, and our recent growth rates may not be indicative of our future growth. - · Our substantial level of indebtedness could materially and adversely affect our financial condition. - Market adoption of software intelligence solutions for application performance monitoring, digital experience monitoring, infrastructure monitoring, and AIOps is relatively new and may not grow as we expect, which may harm our business and prospects. - Our business is dependent on overall demand for software intelligence solutions and therefore reduced spending on software intelligence solutions or overall adverse economic conditions may negatively affect our business, operating results and financial condition. - If we cannot successfully execute on our strategy and continue to develop and effectively market solutions that anticipate and respond to the needs of our customers, our business, operating results and financial condition may suffer. - We may experience a loss of customers and annualized recurring revenue as customers convert from our Classic products to our Dynatrace® platform. - We face significant competition which may adversely affect our ability to add new customers, retain existing customers and grow our business. - Failure to protect and enforce our proprietary technology and intellectual property rights could substantially harm our business, operating results and financial condition. - We expect to be a controlled company within the meaning of the New York Stock Exchange rules and, as a result, will qualify for and intend to rely on exemptions from certain corporate governance requirements.
-Upon the completion of this offering, our executive officers, directors, and Thoma Bravo will beneficially own approximately 73.1% of our issued and outstanding shares of common stock based on the sale by us of 34,000,000 shares of common stock in this offering.
+- We have experienced rapid subscription revenue growth in recent periods, and our recent growth rates may not be indicative of our future growth. - Our substantial level of indebtedness could materially and adversely affect our financial condition. - Market adoption of software intelligence solutions for application performance monitoring, digital experience monitoring, infrastructure monitoring, AIOps and business intelligence and analytics market is relatively new and may not grow as we expect, which may harm our business and prospects. - Our business is dependent on overall demand for software intelligence solutions and therefore reduced spending on software intelligence solutions or overall adverse economic conditions may negatively affect our business, operating results and financial condition. - If we cannot successfully execute on our strategy and continue to develop and effectively market solutions that anticipate and respond to the needs of our customers, our business, operating results and financial condition may suffer. - We may experience a loss of customers and annualized recurring revenue as customers convert from our Classic products to our Dynatrace® platform. - We face significant competition which may adversely affect our ability to add new customers, retain existing customers and grow our business. - Failure to protect and enforce our proprietary technology and intellectual property rights could substantially harm our business, operating results and financial condition. - We will continue to be a controlled company within the meaning of the New York Stock Exchange rules and, as a result, qualify for and intend to continue to rely on exemptions from certain corporate governance requirements.
+Upon the completion of this offering, our executive officers, directors, and Thoma Bravo will beneficially own approximately 63.2% of our issued and outstanding shares of common stock, based on the number of shares sold by the affiliates of Thoma Bravo, as set forth in the section titled "Principal and Selling Stockholders".

-Thoma Bravo has a controlling influence over matters requiring stockholder approval, which may have the effect of delaying or preventing changes of control, or limiting the ability of other stockholders to approve transactions they deem to be in their best interest.
+• Thoma Bravo has a controlling influence over matters requiring stockholder approval, which may have the effect of delaying or preventing changes of control or limiting the ability of other stockholders to approve transactions they deem to be in their best interest.